ggandor/y-combinator-tutorial/README.md

 Solution
 ---
-With the Y combinator, we can _create_ a modified version of `f` that is able to recurse without knowing its own name.
-I will first show the so-called strict version of the Y combinator, commonly called the Z combinator - the subtle difference will be addressed later.
+With the **Y combinator**, we can _create_ a modified version of `f` that is able to recurse without knowing its own name.
+I will first show the so-called strict version of the Y combinator, commonly called the **Z combinator** - the subtle difference will be addressed later.

 `Z` will take `f-maker`, a wrapped version of `f` (or constructor for `f`, if you like), that calls its _argument_ - a bound variable, that's perfectly OK -